Prefer to watch? Check out the video here:

 - Eases stress and relieves depression – the cold receptors in your skin can send an overwhelming amount of electrical impulses to your brain, which boosts your mood; cold water can also decrease your uric acid levels

-Morning Routine Idea #7: Practice meditation, yoga or a breathing exercise
+#7: Practice meditation, yoga, or a breathing exercise

-Meditation, yoga and breathing exercise can be the perfect solution for improving your health and overall well-being.
+Meditation, yoga, or breathing exercises can be the perfect solution to morning activity for improving your health and overall well-being.

 On top of the incredible benefits that you’ll gain from self-awareness and mindfulness, there are also very physical health benefits.